Ticket for Failure to Maintain Lane Georgia?

 Arguing the movement was safe and necessary

 Remember, the specific circumstances of your case will determine the best course of action.
 If you’re concerned about potential consequences or additional charges, it’s advisable to consult with a local traffic attorney.You can contest the ticket in court.
-It’s generally advisable to appear in court rather than just paying the fine online, as paying is considered a guilty plea.
+It is generally advisable to appear in court rather than just pay the fine online, as paying your ticket without a fight is considered a guilty plea.
+Call attorney Larry Kohn at (404) 567-5515 day or night and set up a free lawyer consultation and case review at our Sandy Springs law office.

 Contact Information